-Enrollment" form, which will acknowledge that this action is likely to reduce the student's earning potential and which must be signed by the parent and student.
+A student between the ages of 16 and 18 who chooses to terminate his/ her education must officially withdraw and complete a "Declaration of Intent to Terminate School Enrollment" form, which will acknowledge that this action is likely to reduce the student's earning potential and which must be signed by the parent and student.
 Such action, unless recognized by the school board as a hardship condition, will cause the student to lose his/her driving privilege. s.232.07, F.S.

 A student is considered tardy if the student is present on campus but is absent in class when the tardy bell rings.
-There are no criteria for excused or unexcused tardies.
 Arriving to school late is defined as "Late-to-School" (See Section 7.506).
 Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action for the student.